Orientation will be a busy time, so it’s important to plan ahead for the program.

 Placement exams in chemistry (Freshmen only) and other languages are proctored on campus during winter orientation.
-Language exams in French, Italian, and Russian will be offered.
+Language exams in French, Italian, Latin, and Russian will be offered.
 If you want to take a placement exam for a language other than the ones listed above, call the department directly to take the test after orientation.
 Do not schedule one of these exams while you are participating in the program.
 A list of languages and their corresponding departments can be found online.

 If you are unsure as to whether you need to complete any of the exams, please review the Placement Exam Chart

-Understand the orientation expectations
+Understand the Orientation Expectations

 As a new student at the University of Michigan, you will be expected to handle your new responsibilities as a college student, beginning at orientation.

 We expect you to make your own reservations for orientation.
 Students are responsible for creating your University of Michigan computing account (uniqname) and password prior to registering for orientation, and for keeping this information safe and secure.
 You should not share this information with anyone.
 You are also expected to complete placement exams without the aid of others.

 We expect you to attend all orientation activities.
 All sessions during orientation are required, and programming is specifically designed to assist students with your academic and social transition to the University.
 You may be dismissed from the program without registering for classes if you have missed activities and are unprepared to register for classes.